Mohitur669/File-Hider/Readme.md

 3. Run the "Main" class inside /src/main/java

 ## About Me
-I am Mohd Mohitur Rahaman, a tech geek, currently pursuing a Master's in Computer Applications from KIIT, Bhubaneswar.
-And with a deep passion for coding and a strong love for science & technology, I am dedicated to honing my skills and achieving proficiency as a developer.
+I am Mohd Mohitur Rahaman, a tech geek pursuing a Master's in Computer Applications from KIIT, Bhubaneswar.
+With a deep passion for coding and a strong love for science & technology, I am dedicated to honing my skills and achieving proficiency as a developer.

 ## Connect with me
 - [LinkedIn](https://www.linkedin.com/in/mohitur02/)